These stops along Southern Nova Scotia will make you want to pack your bags and go road-tripping through this incredible province of Atlantic Canada.

-It was our first East Coast road trip in Canada and Nova Scotia was the perfect starting point.
-Nova Scotia was made for road tripping.
-We landed at the Halifax airport, we picked up our car and set off to explore the south shore of the province.
-It doesn’t take long to get anywhere in Nova Scotia and there are a lot of sights to see in a fairly short distance…by Canadian standards.
-(We are a huge country, but Nova Scotia is a nice and compact province)
+It doesn’t take long to get anywhere in Nova Scotia and there are a lot of sights to see in a fairly short distance.
+That is by Canadian standards.
+(We are a huge country, but Nova Scotia is a nice and compact Canadian province)

 We then moved on to the artisan town of Mahone Bay.
 It’s a lovely town set on the water with the 3 churches as the main attraction for photographers.

-It was then on to Lunenburg to visit the UNESCO World Heritage Site.
-One of only two urban centres in North America to have that honor, Lunenburg is definitely one of the most beautiful cities in Canada.
+It is then on to the historic town Lunenburg to visit the UNESCO World Heritage Site.
+One of only two urban centers in North America to have that honor, Lunenburg is definitely one of the most beautiful cities in Canada.

 The other urban UNESCO World Heritage Site in North America goes to Quebec City.